-The Future of Online Retail Is Offline
+The 4 Reasons Why 2017 Is a Tipping Point for Retail

-When Warby Parker was founded in 2010, the pitch was simple: Don't buy expensive designer eyeglasses in stores; buy cheaper ones on the Internet.
+When Warby Parker was founded in 2010, the pitch was simple: Don’t buy expensive designer eyeglasses in stores; buy cheaper ones on the internet.

 It was a good pitch.
 It was also a financial necessity: The founders had no outside capital and it was far cheaper to build a national brand online than to open a dozen storefronts in malls across the country with debt.
-But as Warby Parker grew to become a darling of online retail, the founders had a funny idea.
+But in 2013, as Warby Parker had grown to become a darling of online retail, the founders had a funny idea.
 Maybe they should undisrupt the brick-and-mortar industry by opening a store or two.

 So, is Warby Parker still an “online retailer”?
 Obviously, no: More than half of its sales now occur in physical stores.
 But also, yes: As founder Dave Gilboa told PBS, “about 75 percent of our customers that shop in our stores have been to our website first.”